dagster-io/dagster/docs/sections/learn/tutorial/resources.rst

 Let's now attach this resource to a pipeline and use it in a solid.

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
-   :lines: 68-75, 76-88
+   :lines: 68-75, 77-84, 86-87

-Resources are attached to pipeline context definitions.
-A pipeline context definition is way that a pipeline can declare the different "modes" it can operate in.
-For example, a common context definition would be "unittest" or "production".
-So, you can swap out implementations of these resources by altering configuration, while not changing your code.
+Resources are attached to a set of :py:class:`ModeDefinition <dagster.ModeDefinition>` defined on the pipeline.

-In this case we have a single context definition, ``cloud``, and that context definition has a single resource, the cloud store resource.
+A :py:class:`ModeDefinition <dagster.ModeDefinition>` is the way that a pipeline can declare the different "modes" it can operate in.
+For example, you may have "unittest", "local", or "production" modes that allow you to swap out implementations of resources by altering configuration, while not changing your code.

-In order to invoke this pipeline, we pass it the following configuration:
+In order to invoke this pipeline, we invoke it in this way:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources.py
-   :lines: 94-103
+   :lines: 91-100
    :dedent: 8

-Note how we are telling the configuration to create a cloud context by using the ``cloud`` key under ``context`` and then parameterizing the store resource with the appropriate config.
-As a config, any user-provided configuration for an artifact (in this case the ``store`` resoource) is placed under the ``config`` key.
+Note how we are selecting the "cloud" mode via the :py:class:`RunConfig <dagster.RunConfig>` and then parameterizing the store resource with the appropriate config for cloud mode.
+As a config, any user-provided configuration for an artifact (in this case the ``store`` resource) is placed under the ``config`` key.

-So this works, but imagine we wanted to have a test mode, where we interacted with an in memory version of that key value store and not develop against the live public cloud version.
+So this works, but imagine we wanted to have a local mode, where we interacted with an in memory version of that key value store and not develop against the live public cloud version.